 The Bankruptcy Code permits you to incur some kinds of new debt, but you will need to get the court's permission in many cases.
 The following explains what kind of debt you may need and how to get it.
 You can learn more about Chapter 13 and the repayment plan in Chapter 13 Bankruptcy Plan.

-The court may permit you to obtain new credit while you're in a Chapter 13 plan.
-Here are some of the types of credit you may need during your plan:
+The court might allow you to obtain new credit while you're in a Chapter 13 plan.
+Here are some of the types of situations that arise and might cause you to need credit during your plan:

-Sometimes it makes sense to consider other options, rather than take on new credit.
+Sometimes it makes sense to consider other options than taking on new credit.

-If your financial strain is more serious because you lost your job or for another reason, then you may need to modify your plan until you can return to work.
-Because Chapter 13 trustees’ procedures vary on how to deal with these circumstances, contact the trustee’s office or a local bankruptcy attorney.
-(To learn more about modifying your plan, see How to Lower Your Chapter 13 Plan Payments.)
+If your financial strain is more serious because you lost your job or for another reason, then you might need to modify your plan until you can return to work.
+You'll need to file a motion with the court requesting the modification.

 The court will permit you to incur new debt for personal, family, or household purposes if it is necessary for you to continue to make payments under your plan.
 Put another way, if you can demonstrate to the Chapter 13 trustee and the court that you need the credit so you can stay in the plan then the court is likely to allow you to incur it.
 For example, if you need a reliable car to get to work so you can earn money to make payments to the Chapter 13 plan, the trustee and court are likely to approve the car loan.

 In most cases, you need to obtain the court's permission before you incur substantial debts.